Arizona (AIA) high school football 2024 state tournament brackets, matchups, game times

-Every classification of Arizona high school football is in the state championship playoffs, and High School on SI has brackets for each classification.
+Every classification of Arizona high school football is in the state championships, and High School on SI has matchups and game times for each classification.

-Class 2A and Class 3A are on to the semifinals, while Class 3A through Class 6A and the open classification is in the quarterfinals.

 >>Arizona high school football brackets<<